ms/buildtogether.tech/tooling/index.md

 nature of the former is a lot better suited to one-of-a-kind scripts than the latter's type checking and compilation.

-## Building for Everyone

-Tools like [WebAIM WAVE][webaim-wave] are easy to use, and most of the problems they identify are easy to fix.
-It only takes a few minutes, and it's the compassionate thing to do.

-<span class="fixme">more about accessibility tools</span>

 ## Formal Methods

 <span class="fixme">Alloy and TLA+ https://github.com/gvwilson/buildtogether.tech/issues/53</span>